luofan18/jekyll-now/_posts/2017-4-21-Policy-Gradient-in-Reinforcement-Learning.md

 \bigtriangledown _\theta \log (\pi (\tau, \theta)) = \frac {1}{\pi (\tau, \theta)} \bigtriangledown _\theta \pi (\tau, \theta)
 $$

 This fomula tell us that to adjust our policy, we can adjust the log-probability of the path times something.
-Subtract it with our baseline function $B( \tau) $, we have
+Subtract it with our baseline function $$B( \tau) $$, we have

 $$
 \begin{aligned}